krasimir/blog-posts/2016/FENaming/post.md

-# Naming, naming, naming
+# Naming, naming, naming ...

-At some point of your engineer career the word "writing" will become more important then "code".
-It's easy to *generate* code but it's difficult to *write* code. *Writing* means creating something meaningful.
-Something that will be read by other developers.
+I'm *writing code* for approximately ten years now and at some point the word "writing" became more important then "code".
+I found out that it is easy to *generate* code but it is difficult to *write* code. *Writing* means creating something meaningful.
+Something that other human beings will read.
+At the end the code is indeed sent to machines and they do understand ugly code.
+Not the same for humans though.

-I wrote [three-ish books](http://krasimirtsonev.com/#books) and I could say that finding the right words is challenging.
+I wrote [three books](http://krasimirtsonev.com/#books) and I could say that finding the right words is always challenging.
 We (the developers) are more or less writers.
-And as you know it's damn hard being a good writer.
-With engineering is a little bit easy because we don't have to make stories but finding the right words is still a problem.
-This leads us to the conclusion that one of the most difficult things in programming is *naming*.
+And it is damn hard being a good writer.
+With engineering we don't have to make stories but finding the right words is still a problem.
+Still, even in programming, one of the most difficult things is *naming*.
 How to name the tags in my markup, how to name the variables and functions in my JavaScript or how to name my CSS classes or IDs.
-We very often say "writing code".
 Let's see how this problem exists in the context of front-end development.

-## HTML
+## In HTML

-When we talk about naming in HTML we basically mean [HTML semantics](https://en.wikipedia.org/wiki/Semantic_HTML).
-Or in other words, the tags are not only about the structure of the markup but they also have meaning.
+When we are talking about naming in HTML we probably mean [HTML semantics](https://en.wikipedia.org/wiki/Semantic_HTML).
+The HTML tags are not only structuring the page but they also have meaning.
 HTML as a language evolved during the years and I could say that in the beginning was more about the presentation of the page.
 For example the `<b>` tag was well known as something that bolds the text placed inside.
 However, with the [HTML5 specification](https://www.w3.org/TR/html5/text-level-semantics.html#the-b-element) we now put some semantic meaning to it:

 > The b element represents a span of text to which attention is being drawn for utilitarian purposes without conveying any extra importance and with no implication of an alternate voice or mood, such as key words in a document abstract, product names in a review, actionable words in interactive text-driven software, or an article lede.